UNIVERSE-HPC/course-material/technology_and_tooling/testing/diagnosing_issues.md

     npt.assert_almost_equal(patient_normalise(np.array(test)), np.array(expected), decimal=2)
 ```

-Note that we are using the `assert_almost_equal()` Numpy testing function
-instead of `assert_array_equal()`, since it allows us to test against values
+Note that we are using the `assert_almost_equal()` Numpy testing function instead of `assert_array_equal()`, since it allows us to test against values, as the method name implies, that are _almost_ equal.
-that are _almost_ equal.
-This is very useful when we have numbers with arbitrary
-decimal places and are only concerned with a certain degree of precision, like
-the test case above, where we make the assumption that a test accuracy of two
-decimal places is sufficient.
+This is very useful when we have numbers with arbitrary decimal places and are only concerned with a certain degree of precision, like the test case above, where we make the assumption that a test accuracy of two decimal places is sufficient.

-Run the tests again using `python -m pytest tests/test_models.py` and you will
-note that the new test is failing, with an error message that does not give many
-clues as to what went wrong.
+Run the tests again using `python -m pytest tests/test_models.py` and you will note that the new test is failing, with an error message that does not give many clues as to what went wrong.

 ```text
 E       AssertionError: